ai4x-org/AI4Prod/README.md

 ---

 ## 📢 News
-- [2026/04] 📃 We created this repository to share updates and related literature!
+- [2026/07] 📃 We created this repository to share updates and related literature!
-- [2026/04] 🎉 Our survey *AI for Productivity in the Agentic Era* is released!
-See the paper for details.

 ---